joshmorgan1000/UTKH/THEORY.md

 ## Theoretical Foundations <a href="#theoretical-foundations"></a>

-It is well established by general relativity that energy, mass, and gravity are related.
+It is well established by general relativity and experimental data that energy, mass, and gravity are related.
 At microscopic scales, however, the principles of general relativity break down when it comes to phenomena such as wave-particle duality, uncertainty, and superposition, necessitating a "different" state of rules in quantum mechanics.
-UTKH bridges this gap with a new perspective that redefines many concepts while aligning with preestablished models in both domains.
+UTKH attempts to bridge this gap with a new perspective that redefines a few concepts while aligning with preestablished models in both domains.

 ### Waves and Oscillations <a href="#waves-and-oscillations-a-href"></a>